mlohajner/CSplash/README.md

 ---
 ## TIPS & TRICKS

-Add tags to your image collection (or monthly calendar, or by the hour of the day):
+Add tags to your image collection (or monthly calendar, or time of the day):
 Snoopy.cartoon.jpg
 Mickey Mouse.cartoon.gif
 Captain America.comic.webp